Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom

-The author is deeply indebted to James S. Sims for interesting discussions about the Hy-CI method and the helium atom, and also to James S. Sims and Stanley A. Hagstrom for providing the values of some matrix elements to check the program code.
-The author would like to thank very much Peter Otto for supporting and encouraging this project, and to Andreas G\"{o}rling for putting to dispossition powerful computer machines which have made possible the execution of this work.
+The author is deeply indebted to Peter Otto for his teaching on electron structure computer programming, support and encouragement of this project.
+Finally the author would like to thank very much James S. Sims for interesting discussions about the Hy-CI method and the helium atom, and also to James S. Sims and Stanley A. Hagstrom for providing the values of some matrix elements to check the program code.